Babylonstoren: Information from the owner

 Reservations are weather dependent and booking is essential.
-Reservations open two months in advance and can be made between the hours of 8h00 and 17h00 on +27 (0)21 863 3852 or firstname.lastname@example.org.
+Reservations open two months in advance and can be made between the hours of 8h00 and 17h00.
+A deposit is required to secure bookings.

-Priority will be given to hotel guests for healing ritual bookings.
+Priority will be given to hotel guests for tea ritual bookings.

 Kindly note that all pathways on the farm are roughly surfaced and not intended for high heels.